luigilangella/milestone-project-4/README.md

 ## Testing

-To test this project i took advantage of the coverage test suite.
+To test this project I took advantage of the coverage test suite.
 Once installed it provides a user friendly html page to find out all the parts of the software that have not been tested and gives you a percentage of the tests that pass.

 Once installed the coverage package in the terminal type: